loculus-project/loculus/ingest/README.md

 Sequences and metadata are transformed into (nd)json files to simplify (de)serialization and further processing.

+### Format segmented viruses

+NCBI handles segmented viruses differently than loculus.
+In NCBI each segment is uploaded separately and has its own accession ID and corresponding metadata.
+In loculus a sample is uploaded with all its segments and receives its own accession ID.
+This is done by having one accession ID per sample with one corresponding metadata entry and at most as many fasta entries as there are samples, each labeled `accessionID + '_' + segmentName`.

+The segment a sample corresponds to can only be determined from the descriptions of a sequence fasta record.
+In `segmented_viruses_format.py` we discard all sequences with unclear segment annotations and add `segment` as a metadata field.
+(TODO: Use nextclade instead of a regex search to determine which segment the sequence aligns with best to keep as much data as possible).

+We additionally group NCBI segments based on `ncbi_isolate_name` and `ncbi_collection_date`.
+If too many entries are grouped using this metric, or if no isolate information exists, we upload the segments individually.
+(TODO: Potentially only split the group when processing metadata - what happens if we have to split the group later?)

+We add a `joint_accession` field to the metadata which consists of a concatenated list of all `genbank_accession` IDs of the segments in the group and modify each fasta record to use `joint_accession` with the concatenated segment as their ID.

+Later, when processing the metadata, we confirm all grouped segments share the same non-segment-specific metadata fields before uploading them to loculus as one sample.

 ### Transforming values to conform with Loculus' expectations

 Metadata as received from `datasets` is transformed to conform to Loculus' expectations.
 This includes for example: